-Citizen Participation -- It is in full compliance and following a detailed citizen participation plan that satisfies the requirements of 24 CFR 91.105.
+Citizen Participation - It is in full compliance and following a detailed citizen participation plan that satisfies the requirements of 24 CFR 91.105.

-Community Development Plan - Its consolidated plan identifies community development and bousing needs and specifies both short-term and long-term community development objectives that that have been developed in accordance with the primary objective of the CDBG program (i.e., the development of viable urban communities, by providing decent housing and expanding economic apportunities, orimatily for persons of low and moderate income) and requirements of 24 CFR Parts 9-and 570.
+Community Development Plan - Its consolidated plan identifies community development and housing needs and specifies both short-term and long-term community development objectives that that have been developed in accordance with the primary objective of the CDBG program (i.e., the development of viable urban communities, by providing decent nousing and expanding economic opportunities, primarity for persons of low and moderate income) and requirements of 24 CFR Parts 91 and 570.